danielshervheim/danielshervheim.github.io/_coursework/CSCI 8980/Project 4_Report.md

-### 4. Other Surfaces
+### 4. Other Shaders

 All the other props (including the terrain) use the same shader as the snake, but with a solid color rather than a gradient for the diffuse term.

 The skybox is just a linear interpolation of two color parameters based on the normalized `screencoord.y`.

-## Integration with the Engine
+## Results

+<iframe width="560" height="315" src="https://www.youtube.com/embed/qCyZzmVQuRI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Thoughts and Challenges

 From a technical perspective, Unity handles most of the engine-rendering integration for you.
 I just had to drop in my 3D models, and assign them materials with the shaders I created.

 In my game there is no single change in rendering triggered by any specific event.
-Instead, I keep a `time` variable and increment it every frame, then pass it into my water shader and use it as an offset in my wave equation so the waves appear to change over time.
+I do, however, keep a `time` variable and increment it every frame, then pass it into my water shader and use it as an offset in my wave equation so the waves appear to change over time.

-## The Final Result

-<iframe width="560" height="315" src="https://www.youtube.com/embed/qCyZzmVQuRI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-> The game as it appears now!

-## Disclaimer

-I used [Amplify Shader Editor](http://amplify.pt/unity/amplify-shader-editor/), a graph-based shader authoring tool to create my shaders.
+It is worth noting that I used [Amplify Shader Editor](http://amplify.pt/unity/amplify-shader-editor/), a graph-based shader authoring tool to create my shaders.
 The above code snippets are my attempt to translate my graphs into pseudocode.
 The actual shader code (generated by the shader editor) and screenshots of the graphs themselves can be found with the rest of the source code [here](https://drive.google.com/drive/folders/15e5d5eMOY7Mnlr6pb9vtDpczVOlYjQ4Q?usp=sharing).